Genaker/TerraformMagentoCloud/README.md

-# Infrastructure as a code for Magento 2 Cloud Archetecture on AWS
+# Infrastructure as a code for Magento 2 Cloud Architecture on AWS

-This reposetory contains Magento 2 Cloud Terraform infrastructure as a code for AWS Public Cloud
+This repository contains Magento 2 Cloud Terraform infrastructure as a code for AWS Public Cloud

 This Infrastructure is the result of years of experience scaling Magento 1 and 2 in the cloud.
 It comes with the best practises baked right in saving your business time and money and customers.

-Leverage your own AWS Account drammatically reduce your monthly spend instead of paying an expensive managed hosting provider (PaaS, SaaS).
+Leverage your own AWS Account dramatically reduce your monthly spend instead of paying an expensive managed hosting provider (PaaS, SaaS).

 ## AWS Magento 2 Cloud Features:
 * True Horizontal Auto Scaling
-* Affordabie(starting from ~300$ for us-west-2 region)
+* Affordable(starting from ~300$ for us-west-2 region)
 * MySQL RDS scalable Managed by Amazon, multi az failover, vertical scaling without downtime
 * Compatible with RDS Aurora Cluster and Aurora Serverless
 * EFS - Fully managed elastic NFS for media and configuration storage
 * CloudFront CDN for static and media served from different origins S3 or Magento(EFS) as second origin
 * Automatically back (point-in-time snapshot) up your code and databases for easy restoration.
-* 99.9 Uptime, multi az high avalability
+* 99.9 Uptime, multi az high availability
-* Hihg security (Security groups, private infrastructure)
+* High security (Security groups, private infrastructure)
 * Private Public Subnets - NAT gateway, Bastion server
 * All servers and Database are hosted in private Network securely
 * System and Software Update Patches